Skip to content

 end

-With this configuration, the app/frontend/pages/events/index.(jsx|vue|svelte) page component is rendered automatically, passing the @events instance variable as the events prop.
+In this example, the @events instance variable is automatically included in the response as the events prop.

 Root template data